-- 10 Investment return Enter all investment income (i.e., interest, dividends, rents and royalties), gains and losses (realized and unrealized) from holding investments (regardless of the nature of the investment), student loan interest, and amounts distributed from irrevocable trusts held by others (collectively referred to as "investment return").
+- 10 Investment return - Enter all investment income (i.e., interest, dividends, rents and royalties), gains and losses (realized and unrealized) from holding investments (regardless of the nature of the investment), student loan interest, and amounts distributed from irrevocable trusts held by others (collectively referred to as "investment return").
 Changes in the value of interest rate swaps should be included in this amount. - 11 Sales and services of educational activities Enter all revenues derived from the sales of goods or services that are incidental to the conduct of instruction, research or public service, and revenues of activities that exist to provide instructional and laboratory experience for students and that incidentally create goods and services that may be sold.
 Examples include film rentals, scientific and literary publications, testing services, university presses, dairies, and patient care clinics that are not part of a hospital.
-The revenue of patient care clinics that are part of a hospital is included in Part D, line 13. - 15 Other revenue - This calculated value is generated using this formula:
+The revenue of patient care clinics that are part of a hospital is included in Part D, line 13. - 12 Sales and services of auxiliary enterprises (net of allowance reported in Part C, line 09) Enter the amount of revenues generated by the auxiliary enterprise operations, net of any allowances applied in the general purpose financial statements.
+Auxiliary enterprises are operations that exist to furnish a service to students, faculty, or staff, and that charge a fee that is directly related to the cost of the service.
+Examples are residence halls, food services, student health services, intercollegiate athletics, college unions, college stores, and movie theaters. - 13 Hospital revenue Enter the revenues and gains of hospitals operated as a component of a reporting institution of higher education.
+If your hospital is reporting in IPEDS educational program activity that is conducted separate from an institution of higher education, do not use this line.
+Refer to the special instructions below.